yandthj/HPC/docs/Documentation/Applications/Templates/berkeleygw_example.md

 module load berkeleygw/3.0.1-gpu
 ```

 Next, create a job script.
-Below are example job scripts for the available NREL systems.
+Below are example job scripts for the available NLR systems.
 Continuing the above example, we would select the "Kestrel GPU" example script.

 ### Sample Job Scripts